$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Introduction

 Our contributions in this paper are twofold.
-First, we critique existing methods addressing the \textit{contextual commonsense inference} (CCI) task with a focus on the GLUCOSE~\cite{mostafazadeh-etal-2020-glucose} dataset and associated CCI task formulation.
-We found that the GLUCOSE task formulation conflates language generation and commonsense inference capabilities.
-To measure this conflation, we finetuned several T5 models \cite{t5}, all with differing input and output text, which we compared to the baseline GLUCOSE T5 model.
+First, we critique an existing method addressing the \textit{contextual commonsense inference} (CCI) task by using the GLUCOSE~\cite{mostafazadeh-etal-2020-glucose} dataset and teasing apart their associated CCI task formulation.
+We designed several diagnostic tasks which selectively omit sentences of the input and investigate which sentences contribute the most to paraphrasing/generation.
+We replicate their results, then finetune T5 models \cite{t5} on each of our diagnostic tasks, to show the significant conflation of language understanding and generation in the original GLUCOSE T5 model.

-Second, we propose \cissq, a fairer, simplified task for evaluating commonsense inference in storytelling, which abstracts away natural language, removing most of the language generation component from commonsense inference tasks.
-We developed a heuristic to convert story sentences into \cissq{} labels and show that a language model, when trained on this data, outperforms the original GLUCOSE task formulation on forming correct causal relations between sentences in stories.
-While our findings reinforce that the GLUCOSE dataset encodes useful commonsense information, it is important, albeit difficult, to structure experiments such that there is a minimal conflation of tasks for a model to perform.
+Second, we propose \cissq~(Contextual Commonsense Inference in Sentence Selection), a simplified task for more fairly evaluating commonsense inference in storytelling, which abstracts away the natural language generation component almost entirely.
+We develop a heuristic to convert story sentences into \cissq{} tags and show that a language model, when trained on this data, outperforms the original GLUCOSE task formulation on forming the correct causal relations between sentences in stories.
+Our findings reinforce that while the GLUCOSE dataset encodes useful commonsense information, we urge that future work should carefully disentangle language generation when performing language understanding tasks.
+Our code, data, and models are available at \url{https://github.com/manestay/cis2}.